Building an Issue tracker application from scratch

 There are two circle for each run :

-- First circle is the
+1. First circle is the build and deployment of the project.

-tests using Cypress.io that runs after every build and validates whether the current deployment works.
+2. Second circle is the e2e tests using Cypress.io that runs after every build and validates whether the current deployment works.

 Now that the UX design, DB schema design and automated deployment setup is done, implementation of the APIs and frontend was straightforward.